 COVID-19 and emergency contraception

-The current UK-wide lockdown has led to NHS clinics and GP surgeries modifying their opening hours, reducing their number of daily appointments, and – in some cases – closing altogether.
+The current UK-wide lockdown has led to NHS clinics and GP surgeries changing their opening hours, reducing their number of daily appointments, and – in some cases – closing altogether.
 This means many sexual health and contraception services have become less accessible.

 The good news is that emergency contraception is still available on the NHS.
 This means you will still be able to get hold of the morning after pill for free.
 Some services are also offering the option of having the emergency coil (IUD) fitted, as this is the most effective form of emergency contraception.